List of Discworld characters: Twoflower

 Twoflower is a native of the Agatean Empire, on the Counterweight Continent, living in the major sea port of Bes Pelargic where he works as an insurance clerk.
-The first tourist in history on the Discworld, he wrote "What I did on my Holidays" after his return to the Empire, acing as a catalyst for a revolution.
+The first tourist in history on the Discworld, he wrote What I Did On My Holidays after his return to the Empire, acting as a catalyst for a revolution.

 Ankh-Morporkians describe him as having four-eyes when he first arrives, not having seen spectacles before.
 In the first Discworld novel, The Colour of Magic.
 Josh Kirby's cover illustrations for The Colour of Magic and The Light Fantastic depict him with four actual eyes.
 He also introduces dentures and insurance/insurance fraud to Ankh-Morpork and beyond.

 Twoflower is introduced in The Colour of Magic, touring the city of Ankh-Morpork, where he meets Rincewind whom he hires as a guide.
 Throughout the first two novels, he is followed by the Luggage, a travel chest which moves on hundreds of little legs, carrying his belongings.

 Twoflower is a naïve tourist, running into danger constantly but being certain that nothing bad will happen to him since he is 'not involved.'
 He also believes in the fundamental goodness of human nature and that all problems can be resolved, if all parties show good will and cooperate, this convinces Rincewind that Twoflower's IQ is comparable to that of a pigeon.

-By the time of Interesting Times, "What I did on my Holidays" is considered a revolutionary pamphlet in his native land, due to its revealing the world outside of the Empire is not a hellish wasteland populated by "bloodsucking vampire ghosts".
+By the time of Interesting Times, What I Did On My Holidays is considered a revolutionary pamphlet in his native land, due to its revealing the world outside of the Empire is not a hellish wasteland populated by "bloodsucking vampire ghosts".
 Twoflower still holds to his essential view of the world as good.
-The Discworld Atlas mentions that the Agatean Empire has become the 'People's Beneficial Republic of Agatea', headed by a chairman.
+The Discworld Atlas mentions that the Agatean Empire has become the 'People's Beneficient Republic of Agatea', headed by a chairman.

 Outside of the Discworld he also appears in the computer game NetHack as the quest leader for the tourist class.